-It is unlawful to hunt deer at night with the aid of a light, lighting device, or light amplifying device.
-Headlighting deer is a Class I violation and a conviction is punishable by a minimum $2,000 fine and forfeiture of hunting, trapping, and fishing privileges for one to three years.
+It is unlawful to hunt, take or kill a deer at night with the aid of a light, lighting device, light amplifying device, forward-looking infrared (FLIR) or thermal imaging device.
+Headlighting Deer is a Class I violation that is punishable upon conviction of a $2000-$5000 fine and forfeiture of all hunting, fishing and trapping privileges for one to three years.

-Any equipment used to hunt or kill deer at night with a lighting device that is subject to seizure is considered contraband property and will be seized by the enforcement officer.
+Any equipment used to hunt or kill deer at night that is subject to seizure is considered contraband property and will be seized by the enforcement officer.
 This equipment is subject to forfeiture and may become the property of the State of Mississippi.

 It is unlawful to throw, dump or otherwise dispose of any dead wildlife, wildlife parts, or waste on roads, rights-of-way of such roads, highways, or upon any private property without the permission of the owner of such property.